cosmos/cosmos-sdk/cosmovisor/README.md

 All arguments passed to `cosmovisor run` will be passed to the application binary (as a subprocess). `cosmovisor` will return `/dev/stdout` and `/dev/stderr` of the subprocess as its own.
 For this reason, `cosmovisor run` cannot accept any command-line arguments other than those available to the application binary.

 *Note: Use of `cosmovisor` without one of the action arguments is deprecated.
-For backwards compatability, if the first argument is not an action argument, `run` is assumed.
+For backwards compatibility, if the first argument is not an action argument, `run` is assumed.
 However, this fallback might be removed in future versions, so it is recommended that you always provide `run`.

 `cosmovisor` reads its configuration from environment variables: